 These programs can be done online from any location with internet access.

-Out-of-state defendants without internet access may be able to do the class at a local classroom-style DUI program.
-They just have to get the Nevada court’s permission ahead of time.
+If you are an out-of-state defendant without internet access, you may be able to do the class at a local classroom-style DUI program.
+You just have to get the Nevada court’s permission ahead of time.
 A large percentage of Las Vegas defendants are tourists.
 So Nevada judges do try to accommodate out-of-state defendants’ needs.

-If the defendant is ordered to do a coroner’s DUI program, the defendant may have to return to Las Vegas unless the Nevada court preapproves an equivalent course in the defendant’s home state.
+If you are ordered to do a coroner’s DUI program, you may have to return to Las Vegas unless the Nevada court preapproves an equivalent course in your home state.

 8. What if I never finish the program?

-If the defendant has a good reason for not finishing the DUI class by the deadline, the judge may be willing to give him/her more time.
-This typically happens when:
+If you have a good reason for not finishing the DUI class by the deadline, the judge may be willing to give you more time.
+This typically happens when you are:

-- the defendant is too busy with care-taking responsibilities to take the class, or
+- too busy with care-taking responsibilities to take the class, or

-- the defendant is too impoverished to pay for the class
+- too impoverished to pay for the class

-The judge is more likely to extend the defendant’s deadline if the defendant or his/her attorney informs the court ahead of time why he/she will not be able to complete the class.
+The judge is more likely to extend your deadline if you or your attorney informs the court ahead of time why you will not be able to complete the class.
 Judges are more hesitant to grant extra time after the deadline has passed.

 Yes.
-When a defendant enters a guilty plea for driving under the influence, the judge usually imposes a six (6) month suspended jail sentence.
-This means that the defendant will avoid incarceration under Nevada DUI laws only so long as he/she completes all the other sentencing terms, including DUI School.
+When you enter a guilty plea for driving under the influence, the judge usually imposes a six (6) month suspended jail sentence.
+This means that you will avoid incarceration under Nevada DUI laws only so long as you complete all the other sentencing terms, including DUI School.

-If a defendant neglects to do the DUI class by the due date, the judge may impose this six-month sentence.
-That is why it is so important for defendants to tell the court ahead of time if they cannot do the class by the deadline.
-Judges appreciate advanced notice and are more likely to grant an extension if the defendant gives them a good excuse.6
+If you neglect to do the DUI class by the due date, the judge may impose this six-month sentence.
+That is why it is so important to tell the court ahead of time if you cannot do the class by the deadline.
+Judges appreciate advanced notice and are more likely to grant an extension if you give them a good excuse.6

 9. Where can I find a class?